 Equipment Needed

 You probably have most of the kitchen items you need to make these homemade dog treats.
-You can use any regular silicone candy mold but a dog paw print mold gives these treats a fun look.
+You can use any silicone mold but a dog paw print mold gives these treats a fun look.

 How to Make 3 Ingredient Dog Treats

-These are the recipe steps and some photos of the process for making the treats.
-I hope they help you make this healthy dog treats recipe!
+These are the steps and some photos of the process for making the treats.
+I hope they help you make this recipe.
+You can scroll down to the bottom of this article for a printable recipe card.

 - Bake a large sweet potato.
 Let it cool, then peel it and mash the flesh.
 Discard the skin.